 Income Protection versus WorkCover

 As an employee in the gas and oil industry you'll have certain income protection benefits through WorkCover, the nationwide workers compensation scheme that's administered by the various state and territory governments.
-Some self employed contractors in the industry may also enjoy the same protection but at its best WorkCover is quite limited in its scope with benefits being tightly controlled and often slow in being paid.
+Some self employed contractors in the industry may also enjoy the same protection but at its best WorkCover is quite limited in its scope with benefits being tightly controlled.

 It is this insecurity that has many workers in the industry taking out their own income protection insurance.
 This type of insurance also offers far broader cover, protecting you 24 hours a day, seven days a week, anywhere you travel throughout the world.